simrb/help-gem/README.md

 	# service iptables save
 	# service iptables restart

+finally, start it by web mode

+	$ simrb start

-and, if you need to change the port or ip of your project, just go to `scfg` file, modify the option `port: 80` or `bind: 0.0.0.0` as you want
+if you need to change the port or ip for your project, just modify the option `port: 80` or `bind: 0.0.0.0` of the `scfg` file

 ## END